 - 10.4.5.4 For an archaeological assessment of the acquired geophysical data the high frequency SSS data is considered best for purpose.
 The majority of this assessment was undertaken using SSS mosaics, provided by the client.
-High frequency mosaics were unavailable, therefore low frequency were used, with the mitigation that the geophysical contact lists from the survey company were used alongside as well as ensuring anomalies of high potential were checked in the raw SSS data, for which high frequency data was available. - 10.4.5.5 Some areas within the Proposed Development (Offshore) have not been covered by geophysical data in the nearshore area at the southernmost point of the Caledonia OECC and in the western section of the North Site. - 10.4.5.6 The presence of small ferrous material, more likely to be anthropogenic in origin, cannot be determined due to the relatively large line spacings of the Mag. survey acquired over the Proposed Development (Offshore).
-Therefore, only significant ferrous objects (e.g., steel hulled wrecks) will be identified between lines of surveys, and smaller individual pieces of ferrous debris will not be detected.
-This means that there is potential for any potential ferrous debris to be buried or have little surface expression across the Proposed Development (Offshore). - 10.4.5.7 Overall geophysical data quality is summarised in Table 10-7.
-The MBES data for the Gardline 2022 Caledonia OWF survey were rated as 'Below Average' due to adverse weather affecting the quality of the data.
-The data coverage for the South Site was poor, with very large data gaps in the south-east, caused by adverse weather conditions leading to the survey being halted.
+High frequency mosaics were unavailable, therefore low frequency were used, with the mitigation that the geophysical contact lists from the survey company were used alongside as well as ensuring anomalies of high potential were checked in the raw SSS data, for which high frequency data was available. - 10.4.5.5 Some areas within Caledonia South have not been covered by geophysical data in the nearshore area at the southernmost point of the OECC. - 10.4.5.6 Overall geophysical data quality is summarised in Table 10-7.
+The MBES data for the Gardline 2022 survey were rated as 'Below Average' due to adverse weather affecting the quality of the data.
+The data coverage for the 2022 survey was poor, with very large data gaps in the south-east, caused by adverse weather conditions leading to the survey being halted.
 However, this was later infilled by the Gardline 2023 survey.
 Further details on data quality including the criteria for data quality can be found in Volume 7B, Appendix 10-1: Marine Archaeology Technical Report.

-Table 10-7: Data quality summary for Caledonia OWF datasets.
+Table 10-7: Data quality summary for Caledonia South datasets.

 Survey Details Data Quality Operator and Year Area Vessel SBP MBES SSS Mag.
-Gardline 2022 Caledonia OWF - Caledonia North Site and Caledonia South Site MV Ocean Endeavour Good Below Average Average - Mosaic; Good - Raw Average - single magnetometer Gardline 2023 Caledonia OWF - Caledonia North Site and Caledonia South Site MV Ocean Endeavour Good Average Average - Mosaic; Good - Raw Good - UXO, Average - single magnetometer Caledonia OECC MV Ocean Endeavour Good Average Average - Mosaic; Good - Raw Average - single magnetometer Titan 2023 OECC MV Titan Discovery Average Good Good - Mosaic; Good - Raw Good - single magnetometer
+Gardline 2022 Caledonia South Site MV Ocean Endeavour Good Below Average Average - Mosaic; Good - Raw Average - single magnetometer Gardline 2023 Caledonia South Site MV Ocean Endeavour Good Average Average - Mosaic; Good - Raw Good - UXO, Average - single magnetometer Caledonia South OECC MV Ocean Endeavour Good Average Average - Mosaic; Good - Raw Average - single magnetometer Titan 2023 Caledonia South OECC MV Titan Discovery Average Good Good - Mosaic; Good - Raw Good - single magnetometer